geoai-lab/MapMetadataEnrichment/README.md

 "Training_data" folder: This folder contains the shapefiles used for automatically generating the labeled training data.
 These shapefiles are inside the subfolder "shapefiles".
 Other subfolders (e.g., "base_image") in this folder are created and reserved for storing the generated training images and are currently empty.

-"Test_data" folder: This folder contains the two datasets of map images for test experiments.
+"Test_data" folder: This folder contains the two datasets of map images for test experiments:

 Continental-level maps retrieved from Web Map Services (WMS):
 * 8 classes (Global, Africa, Antarctica, Asia, Europe, North America, Oceania, South America) and one addition "Noise" class
 * 100 map images in each category
-* Inside the subfolder "/Test_data/Continents"

 U.S. state maps retrieved from Google Image Search:
 * 50 U.S. states and one addition "Noise" class
 * 50 map images in each category
-* Inside the subfolder "/Test_data/States"

 "DataAugmentation" folder: This folder contains the Python source code of our proposed workflow for automatically generating the labeled training images.